 So, is there anything we can do ourselves to help lower our risk for heart disease (20% of which comes from diet and lifestyle factors) rather than relying upon medication?
 It is widely recognised that eating a heart-healthy diet such as the antioxidant rich Mediterranean diet, combined with regular exercise can be effective for both weight management as well as helping to lower cholesterol.
 Is there a chance that taking statins may lead to a false sense of security in some, believing they can continue with an unhealthy lifestyle rather than taking positive action for their health?

 Of course, taking a tablet or capsule can be much more convenient for some than making dietary and lifestyle changes.
 OptiBac Probiotics 'For your cholesterol' is the first of its kind; a natural supplement combining live cultures and omega 3, Alpha-linolenic acid (ALA), specifically designed to support normal cholesterol levels.
 ALA has been clinically trialled for its efficacy in maintaining healthy cholesterol levels, and is perfectly safe to take alongside medication, including statins.
 Unlike statins, it is completely natural and free from any side effects.
-You can read more about 'For your cholesterol' here.
+Read more about 'For your cholesterol'.

 'For your cholesterol' is an all-natural supplement designed to support health cholesterol levels